 Adan is Senior Director of Quality at GentiBio.
 Adan has over 20 years of experience in the biotechnology and pharmaceutical industry including the cell therapy companies Juno Therapeutics, Sonoma Biotherapeutics, and Dendreon.
 In his most recent roles, Adan has been responsible for building out the Quality infrastructure, systems, and business processes to enable product manufacturing in support of clinical trials and commercialization.
 Adan’s experience includes leading Quality groups accountable for vendor management, audit program, apheresis site on-boarding, Clinical QA, and production site QA operations.
 Adan’s work has supported the clinical development and commercialization of three cellular therapies (Breyanzi, Abecma, and Provenge).
 Adan received his B.A. from the University of Southern California (Fight On!) and lives in Seattle with his wife and two teenage children.
 In his spare time, Adan enjoys traveling, biking, and spending time with his family.

-Tiffany is Senior Director, Discovery at GentiBio.
+Tiffany is the Vice President of Discovery at GentiBio.
 Prior to joining GentiBio, Tiffany was Director of Scientific Evaluation and Strategy and previously Director of Discovery at Rubius Therapeutics.
 As a starting scientist at Rubius, Tiffany developed the foundation of the company’s engineered red cell platform.
 She built out prototyping efforts for therapeutic candidates and platform capabilities by establishing the culture science and protein science teams that enabled preclinical activities in Discovery.
 As head of the Immunology Team, she led initial work in utilizing the red cell platform to address autoimmune diseases.
 Subsequently, Tiffany led efforts in the antigen specific immuno-oncology space and served as a cross-functional leader driving a program from early discovery through IND approval.
 Most recently, she led evaluation of external technologies and drove communications with external parties to lay the groundwork for future collaborations and partnerships.
 Tiffany is originally from Texas and holds a B.S. in Biomedical Engineering from the University of Texas at Austin and a Ph.D. in Biological Engineering from the Massachusetts Institute of Technology on engineering therapeutic proteins for immune modulation.
 In her spare time, Tiffany enjoys traveling, exploring places to eat, and being a doting dog aunt by spoiling the house dog with treats and pets.

 Chuck Silberstein is Chief Financial Officer at GentiBio.
 Prior to joining the company, Chuck was the Chief Financial Officer and Head of Business Development at Applied Therapeutics.
 Preceding Applied Therapeutics, Chuck was Senior Vice President of Corporate Business Development at Allergan, where he led the Ophthalmology Business Development team.
 Along with broad corporate strategy and business development experience, Chuck has over 17 years of investment and capital markets experience, as a portfolio manager and equity healthcare analyst at The Boston Company Asset Management, Goldman Sachs Asset Management and as a senior healthcare equity analyst at JP Morgan Asset Management.
 Chuck received his MD from Albert Einstein College of Medicine with Distinction in research in developmental neurobiology and his MBA from Columbia Business School.